elasticio/petstore-component-java/README.md

 We have 3 triggers which `GET` the information from the `/pet` endpoint of the API.
 The difference is in the method used.
 Please explore the original code to learn about the differences.
-You are welcome to extend the capabilities as you fit.
+You are welcome to extend the capabilities as you see fit.

 ### Get Pets By Status (HttpClient)